kyma-project/community/concepts/admission-webhook-cert-management/README.md

 ## How Kyma webhooks manage cerificates

 A handful of Kyma operators are deployed with custom validating admission webhooks (api-gateway, pod-preset, serverless, telemetry, etc.).
-They use different apporaches to manage certificates, which can be categorized into 2 groups.
+They use different approaches to manage certificates, which can be categorized into 2 groups.

 ### <a name="helm"></a>Use Helm built-in crypto functions to generate certificates